techidaily/site-android-frp/source/_posts/full-guide-to-bypass-realme-gt-5-240w-frp-by-drfone-android.md

 The ****Realme GT 5 (240W) FRP code**** serves as a protective barrier.
 It prevents unauthorized individuals from utilizing the Realme GT 5 (240W) device after it has been reset.
 By requesting the Google account credentials tied to the Realme GT 5 (240W) device, it acts as an extra layer of security.
 This ensures that only authorized users can access and operate the Realme GT 5 (240W) device.
 In essence, the Realme GT 5 (240W) FRP code is an integral security feature that reinforces user authentication.

 It prevents unauthorized access to the Realme GT 5 (240W) device, providing additional protection.
-Each [Realme device](https://drfone.wondershare.com/unlock/vivo-screen-lock.html)possesses a distinct FRP (Factory Reset Protection) code.
+Each [Realme device](https://drfone.wondershare.com/unlock/vivo-screen-lock.html) possesses a distinct FRP (Factory Reset Protection) code.
 It is linked to the Google account that was previously synchronized with the Realme GT 5 (240W) device.
 It activates when you perform a factory reset on your Realme smartphone without signing out of the associated Google account.

 ### Usage of Realme GT 5 (240W) FRP Code